-Wal-Mart’s sales beat estimates
+Wal-Mart’s U.S. sales top estimates

-Wal-Mart Stores Inc reported higher-than-expected global comparable sales on Tuesday, helped by a rise in online sales and higher traffic at Wal-Mart and Sam’s Club stores.
+Wal-Mart Stores Inc on Tuesday reported higher-than-expected U.S. comparable sales, driven by higher customer traffic to stores and accelerating online activity, and the world’s largest retailer’s shares rose more than 2 per cent.

-Sales at U.S. stores open at least a year rose 1.8 per cent, excluding fuel.
-Analysts polled by research firm Consesus Metrix had forecast a rise of 1.3 per cent.
+Wal-Mart said sales at U.S. stores open at least a year rose 1.8 per cent, excluding fuel price fluctuations.
+Analysts on average were expecting an increase of 1.3 per cent, according to research firm Consensus Metrix.

-Net income attributable to the world’s largest retailer fell to $3.76-billion, or $1.22 cents per share, in the fourth quarter ended Jan.
-31 from $4.57-billion, or $1.43 per share, a year earlier.
-Excluding items, including the impact from discontinued real estate projects and severance, earnings per share stood at $1.30.Report Typo/Error
+Net income attributable to Wal-Mart fell to $3.76-billion in the fourth quarter ended Jan.
+31 from $4.57-billion a year earlier, reflecting the impact from discontinued real estate projects and severance.

+Excluding items, earnings per share stood at $1.30.
+Analysts on average expected $1.29, according to Thomson Reuters I/B/E/S.

+U.S. store visits rose 1.4 per cent, compared with a year-earlier increase of 0.7 per cent.

 - Wal Mart Stores Inc$69.370.00(0.00%)